-Key management includes the Chief Executive Officer and the directors of the Company.
-The compensation paid or payable to key management for services during the years ended November 30, 2014 and 2013 is identical to the table above other than share-based payments expense.
+Key management includes the CEO, the VP of Exploration and the directors of the Company.
+The compensation paid or payable to key management for services during the years ended November 30, 2015 and 2014 is identical to the table above other than sharebased payments expense.
+During the year ended November 30, 2015, key management received share-based payments of \$227,278.
 The compensation paid or payable was for short-term benefits.
-During the year ended November 30, 2014, key management received share-based payments of \$nil (2013: \$68,702).